david-martin/containers-tutorial/containers_tutorial_notes.md

 # Containers Tutorial

-* Building an image from a Dockerfile
-* Running a container locally with docker/podman
+## Building an image from a Dockerfile, Running a container locally with docker/podman

 ```shell
 git clone git@github.com:GoogleCloudPlatform/kubernetes-engine-samples.git